wb-gs507938/mysql/intl.en-US/Quick Start for MySQL/Scale instances/Read-only instance/Introduction to read-only instance.md

     -   After creating a read-only instance, the master instance does not support data recovery through the direct overwriting of instances using backup sets.

--   Data cannot be migrated to read-only instances.
+-   You cannot migrate data to read-only instances.

--   Read-only instances do not support creating or deleting databases.

--   Read-only instances do not support creating or deleting account.
-Read-only instances do not support authorizing account or modifying account password.
+-   You cannot create or delete databases for read-only instances.

+-   You cannot create or delete accounts for read-only instances.

+-   You cannot authorize accounts or modify account passwords for read-only instances.